GasStationManager/GasStationManager.github.io/_posts/2024-11-04-a-proposal.markdown

 (e.g. Python), we can use the solution code together with randomly generated input values (as in property-based testing) to generate the expected output values, which forms the test cases we need for the above approach.

-I will open source a simple proof-of-concept script of this process in a few days.
+I am open-sourcing [FormalizeWithTest](https://github.com/GasStationManager/FormalizeWithTest), a simple proof-of-concept of this process.
-Will update this article with the repo link.

 ### Project 4.
 AlphaZero
 If we are able to make good progress on Projects 1, 2 and 3, we will have all the key ingredients